richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Contribution
-: Any submission to the IETF intended by the Contributor for publication as all or part of an Internet-Draft or RFC (except for RFC Editor Contributions described in {{non-ietf}} below) and any statement made within the context of an IETF activity.
+: Any submission to the IETF intended by the Contributor for publication as all or part of an Internet-Draft or RFC and any statement made within the context of an IETF activity.
 Such statements include oral statements in IETF sessions as well as written and electronic communications, made at any time or place, that are addressed to: